SUSE-Cloud/keystone-hybrid-backend/README.md

 Restart keystone.

 Now you can assign custom roles to users in LDAP.
-Make user you use one of the LDAP user-ids returned by the `keystone user-list` query.
+Make sure you use one of the LDAP user-ids returned by the `keystone user-list` query.

 ```
 keystone user-role-add --user-id=12345 --role-id <role-id> --tenant-id <tenant-id>